cwalspace/rfl/README.md

 line2
 ```
 - right now everything is random, i will add new options in the future
-- you can check out free host list (updated sometimes!) at http://cwal.space/runforlinks
+- you can check out free host list (periodically updated) at http://cwal.space/runforlinks